ESG Standards Explained: Corporate Sustainability Reporting Directive (CSRD)

 How is CSRD different from other reporting frameworks?

-Within CSRD, your company needs to report the details of every activity you are undertaking that contributes to an environmentally or socially sustainable objective.
+Within SFRD, your company needs to report the details of every activity you are undertaking that contributes to an environmentally or socially sustainable objective.
 If you ask “what are these?”, the Commission has got your back.

 All sustainable objectives are outlined in the EU taxonomy.
 More specifically, the 6 environmental objectives are: